andrew/ultimate-awesome/README.md

 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.
 - [awesome-micro-expression-recognition](https://github.com/Vision-Intelligence-and-Robots-Group/awesome-micro-expression-recognition) - A GitHub repository about micro-expression recognition, micro-expression detection, and micro-expression analysis.
 - [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
-- [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [awesome-tanstack-start](https://github.com/balastrong/awesome-tanstack-start) - A curated list of TanStack Start resources: articles, projects, videos and more.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.